 Our specialty provides preceptors in a wide variety of geographic locations and clinical sites throughout Ohio.
 Students work with clinical specialists, nurse practitioners, psychologists, social workers, and physicians in ambulatory primary care and inpatient settings.
 Students must complete three hours of seminar and supervision, and 16 hours of clinical work per week for two semesters during their final year of study.

-Copies of the sample Psychiatric Mental Health NP program can be found here.
+A sample of the Psychiatric Mental Health NP program curriculum can be found here.

 Traditional Master of Science option

 For further information about the Psychiatric Mental Health program, contact: